The two sacraments of the Presbyterian Church are Baptism and Holy Communion:

 For affirmation of faith Baptism is recommended for reaffirmation of faith the candidate may request..
 Reaffirmation of

 Communion also called the Lord’s Supper, Holy Communion or the Eucharist is the sign and seal of our communion with the crucified and risen Lord.
 It is a time to renew faith and strengthen participants for the duties and privileges of Christian service.
-The Lord’s Supper is celebrated on the first Sunday of each month during the morning worship service, Maundy Thursday and other services as designated by the Worship Ministry and Pastor.
+The Lord’s Supper is celebrated on the first Sunday of each month during the morning worship service, Maundy Thursday and other times as approved by the Session.